 3. Multiple Pregnancies

-When to Call a Doctor
+When to Call a Doctor?

-- If the bleeding is heavy and consistent, after sex.
+- If the bleeding is heavy and consistent after sex.

 - If you observe vaginal discharge which contains tissues or clots.

-- If you undergo or feel dizzy, or faint.
+- If you feel dizzy or faint.

 - If you get a high fever with or without chills.